 The Tax-Efficient Spending Framework

-Tax-conscious crypto card usage has three principles:
+Tax-conscious crypto card usage rests on three principles:

 Principle 1: Separate your investment stack from your spending stack

 If you must convert crypto to stablecoins, do it in a single, planned transaction.
 This creates one taxable event instead of hundreds of micro-disposals throughout the month.
 Batch your conversions quarterly or when rebalancing your portfolio.
+Time conversions to tax years where you have offsetting losses.

 Principle 2: Choose cards with explicit stablecoin-only funding